Nav25oct/aas/elasticLogAnalytics.md

 c.
 Now start the filebeat agent using command below.
 It will start running in background until next OS reboot. nohup sudo ./filebeat -e -c filebeat.yml run > /dev/null 2>&1 &

 2. Next, lets start by creating logstash input/output configuration file.
 Inputs are Logstash plugins responsible for ingesting data.
 Output is the destination to send the log data to.
-(In this section, we will write output to standard out on your screen so it is easy to troubleshoot which we will later change to ElasticSearch when we get to the section named “store”.)
+(In this section, we will write output to standard out on your screen so it is easy to troubleshoot which we will later change to ElasticSearch when we get to the section named store.)
 Filter is the section that helps with transformations/aggregations and is optional.

-#### accesslog-Ingest-pipeline.json
+##### accesslog-Ingest-pipeline.json
 	 ```
 	 input {
    	        beats {
         		port => "5044"
     	         }
 		 }
 	filter {
     	     grok {
         		match => { "message" => "%{COMBINEDAPACHELOG}"}
     	     }
     	     geoip {
         		source => "clientip"
     	      }
 	      }
 	     output {
     	         stdout { codec => rubydebug }
 	}
 ```
 a.
 Lets test the configs before starting sudo /usr/share/logstash/bin/logstash -f /workspace/code/elasticsearch/aas/accesslog-ingest-pipeline.json --config.test_and_exit --path.settings /etc/logstash